mattbdean/JRAW/README.md

 #Java Reddit API Wrapper

 ###Contributing
 Want to contribute?
-Fantasitc!
+Fantastic!
 Follow these steps:

 1. Fork the repository
 2. Create a file called `credentials.txt` in `/src/test/java/resources/`.
 The first line should be your testing reddit account's username, and the second should be its password.